fpvandoorn/hanabi-scratchpad/characters.md

 * Traumatized: Cannot discard if there is an odd number of clues available.
 * Wasteful: Cannot discard if there are 2 or more clues available.
 * Genius: Must clue both a color and a number (uses 2 clues).
+  * The color clue **must** be given before the color clue.
+It is not legal to clue number first.
 * Panicky: After discarding, discards again if there are 4 clues or less.
+  * If a Panicky player discards, and before the discard there are 3 or fewer clues, then the player immediately discards another card on the same turn.
 * Contrarian: Play order inverts after taking a turn; 2-turn end game.
   * The game order changes after every turn of the Contrarian, for example if C is contrarian, the turns go `A B C B A E D C D E A B C B A E D C D E ...`
   * Moreover, after the last card is drawn, there are only two more turns before the game ends.